Plantlyfe/HOMELAB-/README.md

 # HOMELAB OVERVIEW

 ### Goal
-Design, deploy, and maintain a scalable LAN network for multiple devices/users simulating an enterprise network using a variety of network devices including a Cisco router, Cisco switch, Access Point and a Proxmox virtualization server.
+Design, deploy, and maintain a scalable LAN network for multiple devices/users to simulate an enterprise network using a variety of network devices such as a Cisco router, Cisco switch, Access Point and a Proxmox virtualization server.
 Configur inter-VLAN routing with ROAS.
 Implement VLAN segmentation, and optimize Layer 2/3 switching for security and performance such as SNMPv3 for secure network monitoring, ACL/firewall rules.
 Setup VPN & Remote Access for secure remote administration.

 ### Skills Learned